honeymelon-app/website/README.md

 php artisan license:issue 8ee1d9d7-... --major=1

 php artisan license:issue --email=you@example.com --major=2 --json

+Each license embeds the allowed major version (e.g. 1 covers every 1.x release).
+There are no activations or entitlement flags—the desktop app validates the signature locally and never contacts this service.
   # creates an ad-hoc order (provider=manual) and emits the signed key as JSON
 ```